hedizita/SIBPTC/README.md

-# Product Feed Documentation
+1. Introduction <a to the documentation="introduction"></a>

-The feed.xml file contains an XML representation of the product feed, adhering to the Google Merchant product data specifications.
+This documentation provides instructions for generating an XML product feed from a given SQLite database of products, adhering to the Google Merchant product data specifications.
+The implementation uses Python and the SQLite database.
-Each <product> element corresponds to a product in the database.

-`id`: Product ID,
-`title`: Product title,
-`description`: Product description
-`link`: Link to the product page on your website `image_link`: Link to the main product image `additional_image_link`: Additional image links (if any) `availability`: Product availability status (in stock or out of stock) `price`: Product price in Hungarian Forints (HUF) `brand`: Product brand/manufacturer
-`condition`: Product condition (new)